Recour/ffxiv-events/README.md

 ## Contribution

-PRs are reviewed by code owners
+PRs are reviewed by code owners.
+For suggestions, please visit the Discord: https://discord.gg/WucSdT8VmS

 ## License